SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 ## Summary

-In this exercise you have learned how to identity potentially not needed user accounts.
-In addition, you have seen how you can define custom password policies, and how to check for several settings related to the authentication of users.
+In this exercise you have learned how to identify potentially not needed user accounts.
+In addition, you have seen how you can define custom password policies, and how to check several settings related to the authentication of users.